 - Robbery: A person may be accused of this offense if they take someone else's property by force or fear.

 In a criminal matter, the State must prove beyond a reasonable doubt that the accused is guilty of the alleged crime.
-Our Sarpy County attorneys will thoroughly review the facts of your case to identify the best defensive strategy.
+Our Sarpy County misdemeanor and felony attorneys will thoroughly review the facts of your case to identify the best defensive strategy.